Dark Souls Gwyndolin lore, covenant, boss fight, and more

 Dark Sun Gwyndolin is the youngest son of the first Lord of Cinder, Lord Gwyn (check out our Dark Souls Gwyn guide for more details).
 As such, this sorcerer is a god, alongside his two siblings – the nameless firstborn son and Princess Gwynevere (our Dark Souls Gwynevere guide provides more insight into her character).
 It’s fair to say that Gwyndolin didn’t have the best start in life, especially since he has an affinity with the moon (hence the name Dark Sun).

 You might wonder why on earth an affinity with the moon is a bad thing?
 Well, when your father is the Lord of Sunlight, your brother is the founder of the Warrior of Sunlight covenant, and your sister is the Princess of Sunlight, you kind of stand out.
 Unfortunately for Gwyndolin, his father doesn’t hide his disappointment.
-In fact, due to the moon being considered feminine, Gwyn chose to raise his youngest child as a girl, despite him being a boy.
+In fact, due to the moon being considered feminine, Gwyn chose to raise his youngest child as a girl, even though he’s a boy.

 In the end, despite how his father treats him, Gwyndolin’s resolve to earn his father’s affection never falters, even after he leaves to reignite the first flame.
-Instead, the Dark Sun stands watch at his father’s tomb, and threatens the life of anyone that dares tread there.
-He also keeps a watchful eye over Anor Londo, the city of the gods.
-At this time, he’s the last remaining deity here.
+Instead, the Dark Sun stands watch at his father’s tomb and threatens the life of anyone who dares tread there.
+He also keeps a watchful eye over Anor Londo, the city of the gods, going on to be the last remaining deity that calls this one great city home.

 Fate in Dark Souls 3

-Yes, when you arrive, you actually disturb Aldrich mid-feast, as he uses the top half of Gwyndolin like a puppet in his fight with you.
-In fact, the dastardly sludge thing has the audacity to use Gwyndolin’s bow against you in battle.
+When you arrive, you actually disturb Aldrich mid-feast, as he uses the top half of Gwyndolin like a puppet in his fight with you.
+In fact, the dastardly sludge thing has the audacity to use Gwyndolin’s bow against you in battle – trust us when we say that you want to run away from that flurry of arrows.

 Dark Souls Gwyndolin boss fog with a Chosen Undead kneeling in front of it